heckj/DocCArchive/Sources/DocCArchive/README.md

 ./Sources/SwiftDocC/SwiftDocC.docc/Resources/Assets.json
 ```

-The files sourced from commit `5915e66d1eb071a4410bcf6aea0d9219a21a1f8e` on November 25, 2025
+The files come from commit `5915e66d1eb071a4410bcf6aea0d9219a21a1f8e` on November 25, 2025
 from the `main` development branch, which includes fixes for some of the JSON files.
-At the time of this vendoring, the files *are not* verified or built from spec.
-They are updated manually,
+At the time of this vendoring, the files *aren't* verified or built from spec.
+They're updated manually
 and can include errors or mismatches to internal DocC types.

 OpenAPI generator accepts a single OpenAPI spec file, so this directory merges them using